Keeping your kids clothed is actually quite a challenge.

 (The next and final stop on the toddler sizing train is 5T, the biggest available.)

 What is size 4?
-(How kids clothes sizing works)
+(What size 4 means and how kids clothes sizing works)

 When your child starts outgrowing his or her 3Ts, you start to enter a grey area of clothing sizes.